davibe/raspberry-video-experiments/README.md

 - GStreamer 1.10.2: The hls segments are created but they are not actually playable.
 I think the problem is that omxh264enc does not output correct SPS/PPS and AU delemiters at the beginning of each segment.
-If i try the same
+If I try the same
 [with x264 software encoder](pipelines/producer_x264_aac_hlssink)
 it works fine.
 However, software encoding is very heavy and the pi zero w can only handle very low resolutions (320x240).
 - GStreamer 1.14.2: everything works just fine.
 Using omxh264enc I can encode easily up to 720x420 (85% cpu)

 #### Artifacts